Joy and Solemnity

 Three thoughts on David Brooks’ recent and otherwise excellent “What Happened to American Conservatism?” over at The Atlantic.

 First, conservatism naturally requires love of place and people.
 Conservatism values sentiments cultivated rightly, which happens through people and societies that are not interchangeable.
-The sentiments in-cultured by the English village are not the same as the sentiments cultivated by the open the expanse of west Texas.
+The sentiments in-cultured by the English village are not the same as the sentiments cultivated by the open expanse of west Texas.
 Certain values may be held in common, but the means of that cultivation is specific to concrete, enfleshed peoples and traditions.
 The habituation of communities also instills love of those communities.
 Conservatives love their communities (neighborhoods, cultural histories, states, nations, families, churches) because they have been formed by them.
 It is loving your father and mother, civilizationally…